Waiting for the Wild

 Outdoor photographers strut their stuff at the Bozeman MADE Fair.

 An explosion of art occurred last weekend, when an assortment of paintings, photographs, instruments, candles, clothing, postcards, drawings, and jewelry filled the Brick Breeden Fieldhouse.
 It was the fall iteration of the Bozeman MADE Fair, and it showcased an impressive body of work from nearly 200 artists and craftsmen.
-The two-day event offered arts-and-crafts afficionados a full experience, with enough time (barely) to take in every booth and the artist behind it.
+The two-day event offered arts-and-crafts aficionados a full experience, with enough time (barely) to take in every booth and the artist behind it.

 Outdoor painters, sculptors, and photographers from the region were well-represented—unsurprising, given the event’s location.
 Each was unique was in terms of style and process, but one common thread was time spent in nature—be that hiking around in it or driving through it.
-In the case of the outdoor photographers, in whose booths I spent the bulk of the show, more often than not that time was spent waiting for the perfect moment.
+In the case of the photographers, in whose booths I spent the bulk of the show, more often than not that time was spent waiting for the perfect moment.

 I try to keep it simple and capture the smaller details we don’t always slow down enough to notice. —Jamie Rankin

-Hope Romeo showed me a landscape shot, explaining that she traveled a long way to get to that spot at the crack of dawn.
+Hope Romeo showed me a landscape shot, explaining that she traveled a long way to get to that location at the crack of dawn.
 Gazing at the colorful horizon, she thought she got what she came for.
 But when she turned to get back in the car, she saw a better scene.
 It was right behind her the whole time—and she was lucky enough to capture it before the colors faded away.

 As a Yellowstone Park tour guide, Rebecca King’s knowledge of wildlife gives her an idea of where the bison will be, which saves time on the stake-out.
 She showed me a cool photo of an elk on a snowy road—a lucky shot, but one of many that comes from the long hours spent driving through the Park.